gitter-badger/pyna-colada/README.md

 #PyÑa Colada [![Code Climate](https://codeclimate.com/github/etkirsch/pyna-colada/badges/gpa.svg)](https://codeclimate.com/github/etkirsch/pyna-colada) [![Test Coverage](https://codeclimate.com/github/etkirsch/pyna-colada/badges/coverage.svg)](https://codeclimate.com/github/etkirsch/pyna-colada/coverage)
-A `mesh-chat` application built in Python 3.4.3
+A `mesh-chat` application built in Python 3.4.3.
+PyÑa Colada uses combined RSA (PKCS 15) and AES encryption for sending and receiving messages.
+It is a nearly-fully-featured, fully-configurable chat client that can be run in a bash terminal.
+PyÑa Colada also implements a modularized architecture intended for easy substitions (e.g. replacing the UI portion with a neural network or custom python script for autonomy).

 ##Installation and Running